RayCrafter/Raycrafter-Documentation/docs/source/workflow.rst

 .. image:: workflow.png
    :scale: 100%

+- The user has to provide preprocessed input files that are ready to render.
+  For that he might have to adjust paths in the input files.
+  So he might create a workspace beforehand (via the REST API) and use the path to the workspace to relink the paths in the input files.
-- It starts with the user submitting a job.
+- The user submits a job.
 This can be done via the REST API.
   The job has a name and acts as a group for subjobs
 - Subjobs are the actual jobs that will later get queued on the cluster.
   A subjob might be a single frame, while a job might bundle a whole framerange.